 First, hardware devices generally make use of a state machine so they might behave differently when in different states.
 The IoT app needs to be able to navigate these states.
 Second, hardware devices generally require time to perform their actions.
 For example, telling a space heater to start heating can take many seconds and while heating up, it will not respond to commands.
 App developers that are used to working with API calls to the cloud are used to instant answers and behaviors.
 Finally, OTA updates often require special attention.
 While silicon vendors provide reference code for both the app and the device, this code generally does not solve all the problems, so it is necessary to tweak it to accommodate differences.

 Cardinal Peak works on all aspects of IoT product designs, including hardware, cloud and embedded software, so we can help you overcome the challenges of IoT app design.
 Reach out today to connect with our team.

-As an official ST-authorized design partner, Cardinal Peak is a trusted advisor providing product engineering services around STMicroelectronics’ broad portfolio of products.
+An official ST-authorized design partner, Cardinal Peak is trusted by the electronics and semiconductors manufacturer to provide IoT engineering services around its broad portfolio of products.

-From connectivity, flexibility and scalability to automation, efficiency and collaboration, IoT engineering, combined with cloud connectivity, delivers significant value to businesses.
+From connectivity, flexibility and scalability to automation, efficiency and collaboration, Internet of Things engineering, combined with cloud connectivity, delivers significant value to businesses.

 Download our whitepaper on end-to-end IoT product design to understand options and questions to consider for your connected device development.
 Learn about the IoT development process, typical IoT technologies, cloud services that can support your device, how to plan your mobile app development, security considerations, and more.
 See more information on our Guide to End-to-End IoT Product Design.